RowansBoat/CTF_Challenges/README.md

   - **🟢PartialRecovery** - Metadata challenge
   - **🟡Embedded Logs** - Searching logs then deciphering
   - **🟡Hidden In Plain Site** - Simple find the obfuscated data in a file
+  - **🟡Galloping Secrets** - Multi part stegnagraphy and almost osint like challenge
   - **🔴Whats in the applecore** - Hiding data in the spectrogram of a video
   - **🔴Eyes Of The Shadows** - A harder version of my hidden height write up
   - **🔴Brick Smuggler** - Wireshark challenge